-Column formwork is made from timber or metal panels.
+Column formworks is made from timber or metal panels.

 The box is fixed in position by steel column clamps or fastening yoke, supported by wooden props.

-Beam formwork has an open-drawn section and it is not close at the top to provide more support to the structures for restraint on the sides.
+Beam formworks have an open-drawn section and it is not close at the top to provide more support to the structures for restraint on the sides.

 Slab formworks normally requires a large area of formworks from beam to beam.

 Timber and metal struts can be used for vertical support.